 Throughout the documentary, Rouse used old photographs to underscore the theme of courageous young people.

-“In each seven-second slate, you see a portion of the interview and then you see what we call the ‘fashion victim’ photograph of the person at the time of the movement,” says Rouse.
+“In the opening slate for each segment, you see a portion of the interview, accompanied by a photograph of the person at the time of the movement, when they were young.” says Rouse.
 “Teenagers see other teenagers doing really courageous things.”